 While there is no cure for rheumatoid arthritis (RA), effective treatment can help control your symptoms.
 These foods can help you fight the fire.

 The “rich man’s disease” is becoming increasingly common.
-Learn which foods can impact the white-hot pain of gout.
+Learn what causes the white-hot pain of gout, and which foods are potential triggers versus what can cool the flames.

 The pain of arthritis can keep you from doing the things you love.
 Try these home remedies to get back in the swing of things.